Specification (technical standard): Guidance and content

-Construction specifications
+Construction

-Construction specifications in North America
+North America

-Specifications in North America form part of the contract documents that accompany and govern the construction of building and infrastructure projects.
+Specifications in North America form part of the contract documents that accompany and govern the drawings for construction of building and infrastructure projects.
 Specifications describe the quality and performance of building materials, using code citations and published standards, whereas the drawings or building information model (BIM) illustrates quantity and location of materials.
 The guiding master document of names and numbers is the latest edition of MasterFormat.
 This is a consensus document that is jointly sponsored by two professional organizations: Construction Specifications Canada and Construction Specifications Institute based in the United States and updated every two years.

 While there is a tendency to believe that "specifications overrule drawings" in the event of discrepancies between the text document and the drawings, the actual intent must be made explicit in the contract between the Owner and the Contractor.
 The standard AIA (American Institute of Architects) and EJCDC (Engineering Joint Contract Documents Committee) states that the drawings and specifications are complementary, together providing the information required for a complete facility.
 Many public agencies, such as the Naval Facilities Command (NAVFAC) state that the specifications overrule the drawings.
 This is based on the idea that words are easier for a jury (or mediator) to interpret than drawings in case of a dispute.

 The standard listing of construction specifications falls into 50 Divisions, or broad categories of work types and work results involved in construction.
 The divisions are subdivided into sections, each one addressing a specific material type (concrete) or a work product (steel door) of the construction work.
 A specific material may be covered in several locations, depending on the work result: stainless steel (for example) can be covered as a sheet material used in flashing and sheet Metal in division 07; it can be part of a finished product, such as a handrail, covered in division 05; or it can be a component of building hardware, covered in division 08.
 The original listing of specification divisions was based on the time sequence of construction, working from exterior to interior, and this logic is still somewhat followed as new materials and systems make their way into the construction process.